Christian Bueger & Amaha Senu, Cardiff University

 The volume of data required is huge.
-For instance, NMIC receives over 10 million reports a day and that is only from vessels that want to be identified.
+For instance, NMIC receives over 10 million reports a day and this figure is only from vessels that want to be identified.
 Capability to do MDA is obviously challenged by the deterritorialized nature of the oceans as well as the sheer size of the water surface that needs to be monitored.
 Activity at seas can, moreover, change rapidly.
 Ships change name and flags in short time.
 Cargo is transferred and re-loaded.
 Satellite imagery, AIS and LRIT can help in increasing the monitoring range.
-Cases of lost ships or planes such as MH370 , however, demonstrate the limited capability to monitor the oceans in their entirety.
+However, cases of lost ships or planes, such as MH370, highlight the limited capability to monitor the oceans in their entirety.

 It is thus imperative that MDA is more than just the collection of all available data, but rather data needed for specific tasks.
-An insightful example for such tasks and the role of MDA is the management of the 2014 Ebola outbreak in Western Africa.
-The known incubation period of 21 days provided the basis for closely monitoring and potentially quarantining of vessels which arrived from West Africa during that period.
+An insightful example for such targeted approach to MDA was the management of the 2014 Ebola outbreak in Western Africa.
+The known incubation period of 21 days provided the basis for closely monitoring and potentially quarantining of selected vessels arriving from West Africa during that period.
 Selective monitoring and gathering of data is hence an important response to the technical challenge.

-The price tag of assets as well as data such as satellites and AIS data is also a potential hurdle for MDA.
+The price tag of assets as well as data, such as satellite and AIS data, is also a potential hurdle for MDA.
 One way of decreasing the costs is crowd sourcing.
-Crowd sourcing in the maritime domain is at its early experimental stages, yet, has already proven to be a productive tool, albeit with limits.
+Crowd sourcing in the maritime domain is at its early experimental stages, yet, has already proven to be a productive tool, albeit with limitations.
 Nevertheless, it offers promising opportunities as well as challenges.
 Crowd sourcing however does not escape problems of trust and confidence over the source.
 The electronic counter-piracy information sharing platform MERCURY can be seen as a potentially promising approach.
 MERCURY offers a semi-controlled environment.
-One has to be cleared to participate and participants know where any information is coming from.
+One has to be cleared to participate and participants are in a position to identify the source of any particular information.
 The provision of subsequent confirmation following initial reporting available on MERCURY also ensures that participants trust the information on the platform.
 In other words, information sharing through crowd sourcing implies developing the right platform that will help one to share secured and trusted information in real time.

 Data does not have meaning in itself but requires interpretation and analysis.
 A process of sense making is necessary if data is to be rendered usable.
 Data is restrictive in what it can tell and it is difficult to know what it is not telling.
 It is thus imperative to identify what type of information is needed for which purpose, be it to establish patterns and trends, to identify issues that call for immediate law enforcement action, to inform strategic thinking, or develop new legal and governance frameworks.

 Computer Sciences have made substantial progress in automation and developing decision support systems.
-Studies seek to enhance sense making in order to reduce data to decision cycle time as well as increase accuracy.
-Algorithms allow analyst to make causal arguments and the system automatically generates counter arguments.
+Studies have been undertaken with the aim of enhancing sense making in order to reduce ‘data to decision cycle time’, as well as increase accuracy.
+Algorithms allow an analyst to make causal arguments and the system automatically generates counter arguments alerting the analyst to possibly overlooked factors.
 If the input information is not adequate to make decisions, the analyst will be prompted to avoid confirmation bias.
-Furthermore, such systems can potentially be capable of assisting in filtering out and sift unnecessary information, hence going some way in addressing the challenge of huge volume of data involved.
+Furthermore, such systems can potentially be capable of assisting in filtering out and sifting unnecessary information, hence, going some way in addressing the challenge associated with the huge volume of data involved.

 The Piracy, Maritime Awareness and Risks project, known as PMAR, of the Blue hub platform of European Commission Joint Research Centre is one of such projects.
 It is a good demonstration of sense-making using maritime metadata.
-AIS and LRIT data are used to analyse traffic flows, routes as well as ship speed over time.
-Designed for end users in East Africa, PMAR is still in a test phase and how the tool can be used in law enforcement by the clients to whom the platform is supplied, still remains an open question.
+AIS and LRIT data are used to analyse traffic flows, routes as well as ship speeds over time.
+Designed for end users in East Africa, PMAR is still in the test phase.
+How the tool can be used in law enforcement by the clients to whom it is intended still remains an open question.

 Personnel equipped with the necessary skills and expertise to understand and optimally utilize the data available is required.
-Given the importance of selective data gathering in the light of tasks, knowing what data is required is essential.
-If staff is not equipped with the necessary expertise, alerts and maritime data is of little use.
+Given the importance of selective data gathering tailored to specific tasks, knowing what sort of data is required is essential.
+If staff are not equipped with the necessary expertise, alerts and maritime data is of little use.
 So far the expertise housed in MDA centres, such as those on the East African coast, is not solid enough.
 Capacity building in the form of training and education, as conducted for instance by the European Union’s Critical Maritime Routes project, is hence an important component of MDA.
 If expertise is not developed locally over time, introducing high-tech data collection and analysis tools will not enhance MDA capabilities in such regions.
 Regional cooperation and a common sense of security among countries can go some way in enhancing MDA capabilities in developing regions.
 However, questions of trust issues are also relevant here considering these regions often include countries with a common history of rivalry and mistrust.